seancorfield/next-jdbc/doc/getting-started.md

 We used `execute!` to create the `address` table, to insert a new row into it, and to query it.
 In all three cases, `execute!` returns a vector of hash maps with namespace-qualified keys, representing the result set from the operation, if available.
 If the result set contains no rows, `execute!` returns an empty vector `[]`.
-When no result set is produced, `next.jdbc` returns a "result set" containing the "update count" from the operation (which is usually the number of rows affected; note that `:builder-fn` does not affect this fake "result set").
+When no result set is available, `next.jdbc` returns a "result set" containing the "update count" from the operation (which is usually the number of rows affected; note that `:builder-fn` does not affect this fake "result set").
 By default, H2 uses uppercase names and `next.jdbc` returns these as-is.

 If you only want a single row back -- the first row of any result set, generated keys, or update counts -- you can use `execute-one!` instead.
 Continuing the REPL session, we'll insert another address and ask for the generated keys to be returned, and then we'll query for a single row: